francis-chris5/GerberToBlender/README.md

 The testing so far was PCB created with EasyEDA online PCB editing software, SVG files exported from gerbv Gerber Viewer Software, and Blender 2.8.2

+Early drafts of the Doxygen generated documentation is available at https://francis-chris5.github.io/GerberToBlender/